viamrobotics/docs/docs/services/data/capture-sync.md

 Viam's data management service is designed to safeguard against data loss, data duplication and otherwise compromised data.

 If the internet becomes unavailable or the machine needs to restart during the sync process, the sync is interrupted.
-If the sync process is interrupted, the service will retry uploading the data at exponentially increasing intervals until the interval in between tries is at one hour at which point the service retries the sync every hour.
+If the sync process is interrupted, the service will retry uploading the data at exponentially increasing intervals until the interval in between tries is at one hour, at which point the service retries the sync every hour.
 When the connection is restored and sync resumes, the service continues sync where it left off without duplicating data.

-For example, if the service has uploaded 33% of the data and then the internet connection is severed, sync is interrupted.
+If the interruption happens mid-file, sync resumes from the beginning of that file.

-Once the service retries and successfully connects, data synchronization resumes at 33%.
+To avoid syncing files that are still being written to, the data management service only syncs files that haven't been modified in the previous 10 seconds.

 ## Storage